UNSW-database/rust_graph_lib/bench-tikv-rocksdb.md

 (Batch get 1000 node/edge properties, and it takes 0.008s ~ 0.01s in total)

-## 1. `Batch` operations performance comparing between TiKV on a cluster and RocksDB
+## 3. `Batch` operations performance comparing between TiKV on a cluster and RocksDB
-I have deployed two pd-servers and each pd-server manages four tikv-servers(totally there are two pd-servers and eight tikv-servers and they are all on different machines).
+I have deployed three pd-servers and each pd-server manages three tikv-servers(totally there are three pd-servers and six tikv-servers and they are all on different machines).
+And using one server to running test program.

 ### Batch put operation on DG10
 1. current_thread::Runtime